Tennessee - America at its Best

 Tennessee has many RIVERS including a wild and scenic river.
 The rivers played a major role during the Civil War.
 The 3 major rivers are the Mississippi, the Cumberland, and the Tennessee.
 The rivers are an important means of transportation.
 There is canoeing and float water rafting on several rivers. .
 The Ocoee River in southeastern Tennessee is one of the top white water recreational rivers in the country and was the site of the Olympic White Water Canoe/Kayak competition in 1996.
 The Lower Mississippi is designated an American Heritage River.
 Memphis is the largest port city on the Mississippi River.

 Tennessee has several SCENIC BYWAYS.
 The Ocoee Scenic Byway was the first designated national forest scenic byway in the country.
+The Great Smoky Mountains Parkway is considered one of the best road trips in the state.
 The Natches Trace Parkway follows a historic Indian and Pioneer trail.
 The Old Hickory Nature Trail near Old Hickory Lake is part of the National Trails System.
 The Cummins Falls trail is considered one of the best in the stae.
 The Appalachian Trail passes through Tennessee.
 Unicoi Gap is part of the U.S. Flagship Trail.
 The state has a variety of other trails and celebrates National Trails Day.
 Tennessee has many Roadside Attractions.

 Tennessee has all forms of TRANSPORTATION and the Tennessee Department of Transportaion maintains 16% of the highways in the state and is also responsible for aviation, public transit, waterways, and railroads.
 The state has an Adopt-A-Highway Program.
 Tennessee has a variety of special license plates.
 The Federal Highway Administration provides information on traffic and road closures in the state.
 To celebrate its 50th birthday in 2002, Matchbox Cars issued a vehicle for each state in the order in which it was admitted to the Union, and the vehicle for Tennessee was the Nissan Xterra.